For further inquiries about the plan please contact:

 The Chappaqua Hamlet is an existing built environment.
 As such special considerations formed the basis of the proposed Form Based Code (FBC).
 These considerations included a policy directive that all new development under the proposed FBC must provide for parking.
 It is important to the Town Board that the FBC result in no net loss of existing municipal parking.
 It is also important to note that the proposed FBC includes revised parking standards based on updated industry standards, which is different than what is in the existing zoning code.
 Another consideration in forming the standards of the proposed FBC was consideration of the high groundwater table in the Chappaqua Hamlet.
 This means that there is an understanding that new development will not be able to utilize underground parking areas.

-Q. Can the public vote on the Form Base Code?
+Q. Can the public vote on the Form Based Code?

 No. Residents have suggested the Town of New Castle’s proposed local law to adopt the Chappaqua Hamlet Form-Based Code be subject to a referendum of the voters.
-The local law adopting the Chappaqua Hamlet Form-Based Code cannot be adopted subject to a referendum.
+As confirmed by the Town Attorney, the local law adopting the Chappaqua Hamlet Form-Based Code cannot be adopted subject to a referendum.
 The general rule in New York State is that there can be no referendum in the absence of constitutional or statutory authority.
 In this case, there is no statutory authority that would allow the Town Board to call a referendum regarding the proposed local law, nor is there any provision in the law (Municipal Home Rule Law §§ 23 and 24) that would allow a group of voters to petition that the issue be put up for a vote.